73% of companies invest in web design to differentiate their businesses from the rest in their industry.

-The structure is organized and fun, and the typography is clear.
+Web structure is organized and fun to explore, and the typography is clear.
 The text is boldly overlaid over images and video making it easier for users to get the aspect of the website they are searching for.

-Products are put on a clean and clear display in this design, but so is innovation and news.
+Products are put on a clean and clear display in this design, but so is innovation and news feed.

 The BMW website makes a point to share with consumers their successes, innovations and projects to spark interest and keep the brand alive in the minds of consumers across the globe.

-It’s a brand that wants its accomplishments tracked — partially for the notoriety, but also to let consumers know that the brand isn’t giving up nor stopping its forward motion anytime soon.
+It’s a brand that wants its accomplishments tracked — partially for its reputation, but also to let consumers know that the brand isn’t giving up or stopping its forward motion anytime soon.